Skip to main content

 Australia's AML/CTF regime has applied to financial services, gambling and bullion dealers since 2006.
 Reporting entities in these sectors have operated under AUSTRAC oversight for nearly two decades, managing program obligations, transaction reporting and customer due diligence as part of day-to-day operations.
 Astris Law assists these entities with compliance, remediation and regulatory defence.

 From 2026, Tranche 2 extends the regime to lawyers, accountants, real estate agents, TCSPs, virtual address providers, precious metals and stones dealers, property developers, business brokers and other designated service providers.
 These entities will become reporting entities for the first time, requiring AML/CTF programs, AUSTRAC registration and ongoing compliance frameworks.
-Astris Law delivers Tranche 2 readiness through HeadStart Counsel, a dedicated service designed to guide new reporting entities through the transition.

-Whether an established reporting entity or a Tranche 2 entrant, Astris Law treats AML/CTF as a core operational risk - not an isolated compliance exercise.
+Whether an established reporting entity or a Tranche 2 entrant, Astris Law treats AML/CTF as a core operational risk, not an isolated compliance exercise.
 We build pragmatic, defensible programs that satisfy regulatory expectations without paralysing commercial operations.

 How We Help